2023 Cape Town ePrix

 The 2023 Cape Town ePrix was a Formula E electric car race was held at the Cape Town Street Circuit in the city of Cape Town in Western Cape, South Africa on 25 February 2023.
 It served as the fifth round of the 2022–23 Formula E season.
 As of the 2024–25 season, it remains the only Formula E race held in Sub-Saharan Africa.

 Background

 History

 Initially planned to be held in 2022, the race was canceled for unknown reasons likely related to the COVID-19 pandemic.
 Though not initially featured on the 2023 calendar, it was introduced after the cancellation of the Seoul ePrix.

 Track

-A 2.94 km long street circuit was laid out in Cape Town's Waterfront district, near Signal Hill.
+A 2.94 km long street circuit was laid out in Cape Town's Waterfront district, around the Cape Town Stadium, near Signal Hill.
 The track was believed to be "one of the fastest on the calendar".
 In total, the track had 12 turns.
+The racing lap record has an average speed of 150.78 kph.

 Championship standings

 Pascal Wehrlein entered the fifth round of the season as the points leader in the Drivers' Championship by 18 points after Jake Dennis, who was only 6 points behind going into Hyderabad did not finish after having his rear wing clipped by René Rast.
 TAG Heuer Porsche leads the Teams' Championship by 23 points over Avalanche Andretti.